benchristel/the-timeless-way-of-programming/README.md

   required to fix problems.
 - The lowest level of abstraction is a comfortable place to work.
 - Every single part is simple.
 Their aggregate is also simple.
+- Names are pronounceable.
+Humans communicate by talking.

 ### Software